 Address: Carrer de les Carolines, 20, 08012 Barcelona

 If you can get away from the hustle and bustle of the Avenida Diagonal or the city center and make your way to the hep, yet residential and most importantly quiet neighborhood of Gràcia, you will be richly rewarded by Casa Vicens, a very young Gaudí’s ( he was only 30) first architectural venture.
 This is my personal favorite stop on this self guided Barcelona Gaudí tour because of its distinct departure from the master architect’s modernism style that adorned the other creations.
 The dazzling bold colors, geometric patterns, and liberal use of floral patterns are Gaudí’s homage to the architectural style professed by the Arabs (indeed the building gave me some serious Alhambra déjà vu) and is a far cry from the modernist style that he would embrace later.
 The facade of this building faces a garden and it is simply beautiful inside out, adorned with colorful patterns, ornate ceilings, tiled exterior and Islamic art influenced windows, doors and rooftop turrets and structures.
 Most people do not visit Casa Vicens, which is why it is a great place to stroll around and take in everything at your leisure, the downside being that an audio guide in English is still not available (as of our visit in May 2018), but the staff is super helpful!
 There is also a small exhibit inside on how Gaudí built this beautiful building which worth spending some time at.
-Casa Vicens tickets can be purchased here (I purchased them the evening before) and we also saw a guided tour during our visit.
+Casa Vicens tickets can be purchased here (I purchased them the evening before) and we also saw a guided tour (purchase tickets here) during our visit.
 You can take the Green line or L3 from Diagonal (Casa Milà), get down at Fontana and walk to Casa Vicens.

 Gaudí walking tour in Barcelona: Parc Güell